caitlinmalloch/Titanic-Kaggle-Competition/README.md

 # Titanic-Kaggle-Competition
-Novice code competition on Kaggle using Python
+Python code competition on Kaggle using the Titanic dataset to predict survivor outcomes.
+Check out the notebook to see my code!